Related event page

 Tip: Keep each reminder under 160 characters if possible.
 Include the event name, the deadline or date, and one clear call to action.

 A binary yes/no view is insufficient for large events.
 You need at minimum four categories: confirmed attending, declined, pending (invited but no response), and tentative (responded with a maybe or conditional yes).
 Track each category separately so you can see at a glance how many people still need follow-up.
-For very large events, add sub-categories by guest group (family, friends, colleagues, partner's side) so you can identify pockets of non-response.
+For large events, add sub-categories by guest group (family, friends, colleagues, partner's side) so you can identify pockets of non-response.
 If 15 of your 20 work colleagues haven't responded but all family members have, you know exactly where to focus your follow-up energy.

 Tip: Review your pending list every three to four days during the active RSVP window.
 Small, frequent check-ins prevent a last-minute scramble.